Supersymmetric Deformations of Maximally Supersymmetric Gauge Theories: Introduction

-Denote by $D_i$ the lift of the space-time translation $\partial/\partial x^i$ to the space of the gauge fields and spinor fields.
+Denote by $D_i$ the lift of the space-time translation $\partial/\partial x^i$ to the space of fields $(A_i,\chi^{\alpha})$.
 The lift is defined only up to gauge transformation.
 We fix the gauge freedom in a choice of $D_i$ requiring that